-Both shift speed and smoothness are improved by cooperation between the Drive-by-Wire™ Throttle System and the new electronically-controlled, B-type automatic transmission.
-The engine can be throttled by the engine management system during upshifts and downshifts, thus the function of the engine and transmission can be closely choreographed for faster, smoother shifting.
+Both shift speed and smoothness are improved by cooperation between the Drive-by-Wire™ throttle system and the electronically-controlled, Sequential SportShift 6-speed automatic transmission.
+The engine can be throttled by the engine management system during upshifts and downshifts; thus the function of the engine and transmission can be closely choreographed for faster, smoother shifting.
 As a result, the peak g-forces (or "shift shock") are reduced significantly during upshifts and downshifts.
-With the new 3.7L V-6, the Drive-by-Wire™ Throttle System has received special throttle mapping (with increased throttle gain) to generate improved mid-throttle power and feel.
+The Drive-by-Wire™ throttle system has received special throttle mapping (with increased throttle gain) to generate improved mid-throttle power and feel.

 Super Handling All-Wheel Drive™ (SH-AWD™) is an innovative all-wheel drive system that continually distributes the optimum amount of torque not only between the front and rear wheels, but also between the left and right rear wheels and is capable of overdriving either rear wheel.
-The result of the specific right/left wheel torque distribution (or torque vectoring) is more neutral, accurate steering when cornering under power that front-drive, rear-drive or conventional all-wheel-drive can't equal.
+The result of the specific right/left wheel torque distribution (or torque vectoring) is a more neutral, accurate steering when cornering under power that traditional front-drive, rear-drive or conventional all-wheel-drive can't equal.
 To realize maximum benefit from SH-AWD™, the system is capable of initiating front-to-rear, and rear side-to-side torque distribution in all five forward gears.

 Torque splits are as follows:

-In hard cornering, up to 70-percent of available torque goes to the rear wheels for enhanced chassis balance.
-Up to 100-percent of this torque can be applied to the outside rear wheel that can also be overdriven up to 5.7-percent by a built-in acceleration device.
+- In hard cornering, up to 70-percent of available torque goes to the rear wheels for enhanced chassis balance.
+Up to 100-percent of this torque can be applied to the outside rear wheel, which also can also be overdriven up to 5.7-percent by a built-in acceleration device.

-SH-AWD™ incorporates a unique rear differential that continually varies the amount of torque delivered to the left and right rear wheels.
+The RL's SH-AWD™ incorporates a unique rear differential that continually varies the amount of torque delivered to the left and right rear wheels.
 SH-AWD™ generates a yaw moment during cornering by specifically routing torque from the engine.
-When cornering, a planetary gearset overdrives (or accelerates) the rear wheels while individual right and left clutch packs selectively direct torque to either or both rear wheel(s), driving them faster than the average of the front wheels to dramatically enhance the cornering, steering feel, overall handling and stability of the RL.
-The result is class leading cornering precision as well as enhanced traction in inclement weather.
+When cornering, a planetary gearset overdrives (accelerates) the rear wheels while individual right and left clutch packs selectively direct torque to either or both rear wheel(s), driving them faster than the average speed of the front wheels to dramatically enhance the cornering, steering feel, overall handling and stability of the RL.
+The result is class leading cornering precision as well as maximum traction utilization in inclement weather.

-SH-AWD™ counters understeer with a unique Direct Yaw Control system.
+SH-AWD™ helps counter understeer with a unique Direct Yaw Control system.
 Rotating an outside rear wheel faster than the average speed of the two front wheels allows the system to generate vehicle "yaw" while turning.
-By relieving the front tires of some of the work of turning the car, the system reduces understeer and the vehicle stays more balanced and controllable.
-In addition, with the cornering load more evenly distributed between the front and rear tires, the total cornering grip is increased.
+With yaw, by relieving the front tires of some of the work of turning the car, understeer is reduced and the RL stays more balanced and controllable.
 In conventional vehicles, cornering is created almost entirely by the steering angle of the front tires.
 With the RL, cornering is created by steering angle of front tires combined with the extra drive torque supplied by an outside rear tire.

 Electronic Controls and Parameters